UAE retailer Lulu to launch IPO next week, sell 25% stake

 ADQ had bought a 20 per cent stake in the company for $1 billion in 2020, which helped the retailer to expand to new markets.

-Under the first tranche, 258.222 million shares will be up for subscription, representing 10 per cent of the offer share.
+Under the first tranche for individual subscribers and eligible employees, 258.222 million shares will be up for subscription, representing 10 per cent of the offer share.
 Each subscriber – other than eligible employees – will have a minimum guaranteed allocation of 1,000 shares and each eligible employee will have a minimum guaranteed allocation of 2,000 shares.

+The minimum application size for first tranche subscribers is Dh5,000 with any additional application to be made in increments of Dh1,000.
+There is no maximum application size for this tranche.

 The selling shareholders reserve the right to amend the public subscription, according to the prospectus.